 It is helpful in increasing lactation (milk production after pregnancy), as well as in demonstrating a suppressive effect on certain cancers.

 3. Fight Against Oxidative Stress to Prevent High Blood Pressure

 It can increase the chances of high blood pressure or hypertension, for example.
 While this is a medical condition, it is also a risk factor for heart disease.

-4. Potential Water Purifier
+4. Potential Water Purifier for Cleaner Water

 Beyond food and health, the moringa seed has also been found to contain protein capable of water purification and material separation.